apache/accumulo-website/_docs-2-0/getting-started/clients.md

 ## Creating Client Code

-If you are using Maven to create Accumulo client code, add the following to your pom:
+If you are using Maven to create Accumulo client code, add the following dependency to your pom:

 ```xml
 <dependency>